 The Carlsplatz Market

-This farmer's market is an evolved version of a traditional market.
-Not only are fruits and vegetables sold, but there are even gourmet chefs selling their dishes as well as a wine stand.
+This farmers’ market is an evolved version of a traditional market.
+Not only are fruits and vegetables sold, but there is also a wine stand and even gourmet chefs are selling their dishes here.

-For those who want their luxury shopping sprees to occur around beautiful surroundings, the Königsallee or 'Kö' is an upscale shopping avenue that is lined with an impressively landscaped canal.
+For those who want to go on a luxury shopping spree in beautiful surroundings, the Königsallee or 'Kö' is an upscale shopping avenue that is lined with an impressively landscaped canal.

 The Embankment Promenade

-This stretch of the street-lined riverfront is brought to its zenith during the summer months when a Mediterranean spirit arises in visitors who like to drink coffee, enjoy meals and soak up a sun.
+This stretch of the street-lined riverfront reaches its zenith during the summer months when a Mediterranean spirit arises in visitors who like to drink coffee, enjoy meals, and soak up some sun.

-This Baroque-style palace offers visitors a chance to take in a remarkable architecture as well as garden art and natural history exhibits all less than 30 minutes outside the city centre.
+This Baroque-style palace offers visitors a chance to take in remarkable architecture as well as garden art and natural history exhibits all less than 30 minutes away from the city centre.

-The tallest building in Dusseldorf, the Rheinturm, is a 240.5-metre telecommunications tower similar to the TV tower of Berlin.
+The tallest building in Dusseldorf, the Rhine Tower, is a 240.5-metre telecommunications tower similar to the TV tower of Berlin.
 An observation deck that is open to the public offers impressive vistas of the city.

 Nordpark's Japanese Garden

-As a vibrant financial city, Dusseldorf is filled with a number of helpful services that help residents and short-term guests get more out of their life there.
+As a vibrant financial city, Dusseldorf is filled with a number of useful services that help residents and short-term guests get more out of their life here.

-For newcomers who have just landed and want to enjoy restaurant-quality food from the comfort of their short-term rental, delivery is an optimal choice.
-Foodora and Deliveroo are online delivery websites that connect at-home diners with food from the best restaurants in the city.
+For new citizens who have just arrived and want to enjoy restaurant-quality food from the comfort of their short-term rental, delivery is an optimal choice.
+Lieferando is an online delivery website that connects at-home diners with food from the best restaurants in the city.

-Beginning a new job in a new city can mean that daily chores like cleaning your apartment can get put on the long finger.
-Mr.Cleaner is an easy and flexible way to get cleaning services organised with minimal fuss and commitment.
+Starting a new job in a new city can mean that daily chores like cleaning your apartment can get put on the long finger.
+Mr.Cleaner is an easy and flexible way to get your apartment cleaned with minimal effort and commitment.

 De-stressing at the end of a long day is best done at the gym.
-Fitness First is a gym with multiple locations in Dusseldorf including one with a 2,800 square metre pool and various fitness courses.
-For a premium gym close to work or your apartment in Düsseldorf, take a look at the Urban Sports Club website.
+Fitness First is a gym with multiple locations in Dusseldorf including one with a 2.800 square metre pool and various fitness classes.
+For a premium gym close to work or your apartment in Düsseldorf, take a look at the website of the Urban Sports Club.